 This chapter introduces several tree structures designed for use in specialized applications.
-The trie of Section 13.1 is commonly used to store strings and is suitable for storing and searching collections of strings.
+The trie of Section 13.1 is commonly used to store and retrieve strings.
 It also serves to illustrate the concept of a key space decomposition.
 The AVL tree and splay tree of Section 13.2 are variants on the BST.
 They are examples of self-balancing search trees and have guaranteed good performance regardless of the insertion order for records.
-An introduction to several spatial data structures used to organize point data by xycoordinates is presented in Section 13.3.
+An introduction to several spatial data structures used to organize point data by xy-coordinates is presented in Section 13.3.

 Descriptions of the fundamental operations are given for each data structure.
-Because an important goal for this chapter is to provide material for class programming projects, detailed implementations are left for the reader.
+One purpose for this chapter is to provide opportunities for class programming projects, so detailed implementations are left to the reader.